codeigniter4/CodeIgniter4/user_guide_src/source/libraries/sessions.rst

 non-blocking.

-However, non-blocking requests in the context of sessions also means unsafe, because of modifications to session data (or session ID regeneration) in one request can interfere with the execution of a second, concurrent request.
+However, non-blocking requests in the context of sessions also means unsafe, because, modifications to session data (or session ID regeneration) in one request can interfere with the execution of a second, concurrent request.
 This detail was at the root of many issues and the main reason why CodeIgniter 3.0 has a completely re-written Session library.